Kenneth M. Curtis: Early life and education

-Career
+Political career

 Curtis as Maine Secretary of State.

 Curtis's political career began in 1956 when he worked for James Oliver's Democratic campaign for Maine's 1st congressional district.
 Oliver lost to Robert Hale in 1956 but won in 1958 with Curtis serving as campaign manager.
 Curtis worked as Oliver's assistant from 1959 to 1961.

 In 1963, Curtis was appointed Maine Coordinator for the Area Redevelopment Administration by President of the United States John F. Kennedy and served in that position until 1964 when he campaigned for the 1st district seat but narrowly lost to Stanley R. Tupper.

 Curtis served as the Maine Secretary of State from 1965 to 1966.

-Governor of Maine 1967-1975

-1966
+1966 Campaign for Governor

 In 1966, Curtis defeated Carlton Day Reed Jr., the Maine Senate President and former Speaker of the House, and Dana Childs, the incumbent Speaker of the House, in a primary election to challenge incumbent Republican Governor John Reed.
 In the November election, with campaign help from Robert F. Kennedy, Curtis defeated Reed by 20,234 votes.